 Shani Dev signifies spiritual asceticism, penance, discipline, and conscientious work.
-Shani is the basis for Shanivara (Saturday)– one among the seven days in the Hindu calendar.
+Shani is the basis for Shanivara (Saturday)– one of the seven days in the Hindu calendar.

-Lord Shani is portrayed as dark-complexioned wearing dark blue or black clothing.
+Lord Shani is portrayed as dark-complexioned, wearing dark blue or black clothing.
 He is mostly depicted riding a crow or vulture and a chariot dragged by eight horses.
-He carries a lot of weapons and amongst these, he has a bow and two arrows, a sword, a trident, and also carries an ax like Lord Parshuram.
+Shani Deva carries a lot of weapons; among these, he has a bow, two arrows, a sword, a trident, and an ax like Lord Parshuram.

 Qualities of Shani Dev